Public Foundation for the Research of Central and East European History and Society

 6.1./ Short description of the data processing: If you make a financial transaction/// regarding an order on the Webshop (you pay the price of the product by bank card or in cash), the Public Foundation shall issue a bill about the price of the order.

 6.2./ The legal basis for data processing: processing is carried out for the purpose of complying with legal obligations pertaining to the Data Controller [subsection c) of section (1) of Article 6 of the Regulation].
-Related legal regulations: Act CXXVII of 2007 on value added tax (VAT Act), section 159 (obligation to issue invoices), section 169 (obligatory content elements of invoices), Act C of 2000 (Accounting Act) sections 166-169 (accounting documents, strict accountability documents, document retention obligation).
+Applicable law: Act CXXVII of 2007 on the Value Added Tax (VAT Act): Article 159 (on the obligation to issue invoices), Article 169 (mandatory content elements), Act C of 2000 on accounting (Accounting Act): Articles 166-169 (accounting documents, strict accountability documents, obligation to keep documents).

 6.3./ The purpose of data processing is the support and documentation of the economic event (orders and their execution), which is a legitimate purpose for data processing.